“Akiya” abandoned, cheap/free* houses in Japan / annotations, resources, riffs, musings, stories

 More Stellar Videos

 Watch this first: Tokyo Llama and Alex Kerr (more on both below) riff about and explore topics and places in Last Glimpse of Japan’s Beautiful Old Houses?
-More about this video in post: Llama & Legend discuss Kominka & Akiya
+More about this video in the post: Llama & Legend discuss Kominka & Akiya

 JJ Walsh (a sustainability advocate in Hiroshima) series about Sustainability in Japan does frequent video streams with folks doing interesting lifestyles in Japan including home reno/creation. + these gems with builder Jon Stollenmeyer in Okayama (Jon’s company is Somakosha)